Amplify: Creating real change in the wake of #Metoo

 As Kirshner said in her closing speech, she waited 22 years to be truly heard.

-Kirshner was inspired by the work of Robyn Doolittle's Unfounded series (which continues in the Globe today).
+Kirshner was inspired by the work of Robyn Doolittle's Unfounded series (which continues in The Globe today).
 Doolittle's investigation into how Canadian police forces handle sexual assault cases resulted in those forces reviewing more than 37,000 files as part of a national overhaul of how law enforcement deals with these investigations.
 Journalism, and public pressure, can lead to systemic change.

 But what about culture change?
 This moment of overdue reckoning is happening now for highly visible individuals who are the tip of an iceberg.
 Underneath, however, is a submerged mountain that includes people of varying levels of privilege.
 That submerged iceberg isn't as glamorous as Hollywood, but it's a hunkering status quo that people are rejecting en masse right this minute.